Gardenscapes: New Acres: Commercial and sequels

 After the release, Gardenscapes was named one of the Top-10 free games for iPhone and iPad in 100 countries.
 The project was released not only on the App Store, where on the first day it was downloaded more than a million times but also on Google Play and Amazon Appstore.
 Gardenscapes was named by Facebook its Overall Game of the Year for 2016.
 As a result, the developers entered the Top-20 mobile publishers in the world.
+During the 20th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Gardenscapes for "Mobile Game of the Year".

-By 2019, Gardenscapes was named the fifth highest-grossing puzzle game generating $1.5 billion from in-app purchases.
+By 2019, Gardenscapes was named the fifth highest-grossing puzzle game, generating $1.5 billion from in-app purchases.
 The total number of app installs exceeded 213 million.
 An average revenue per install was about $7, making it one of the lead publisher's games.
-Google Play users have accounted for 70 percent of Gardenscapes' downloads and contributed 47 percent of overall revenue.
+Google Play users have accounted for 70 percent of Gardenscapes downloads and contributed 47 percent of overall revenue.

 During the COVID-19 pandemic, Gardenscapes' audience was over 10 million daily active players.
 Sensor Tower estimated that Gardenscapes made almost $2 billion in lifetime revenue by 2021.
 According to Statista, as of May 2021, the game remained the Playrix's most downloaded product with over 461.41 million total downloads.

 The success of the original game led to a series of sequels, such as Gardenscapes 2.
-A year after the release of Gardenscapes in 2016, the developers also launched a similar project - Homescapes, in which the main character returns to his childhood mansion and tries to restore it.
+A year after the release of Gardenscapes in 2016, the developers also launched another project, Homescapes, in which the main character returns to his childhood mansion and tries to restore it.